nathanph/ms-thesis/4-literature/1-elections/1-american-elections/2-voting.md

 Electronic Voting
 -----------------
 **Electronic voting (e-voting)** is the use of electronic systems to cast and/or count votes.
+Electronic voting can be split into two main categories **Direct Recording Electronic (DRE)** voting machines and **optical scan voting systems**.
+A DRE machine records votes electronically in memory.
+An optical scan voting system reads ballots using scanning technology, much like Scantrons in the academic world.

+### Arguments
-The promise of electronic voting was that it would be a faster, more transparent, secure, and accurate form of voting.
-Unfortunately the promises of electronic voting fell flat several times.
-Security researchers repeatedly demonstrated methods of attacking various e-voting machines to manipulate votes casted or the tallying process.
+The promise of electronic voting is that it would be a faster, more transparent, secure, and accurate form of voting.
+Other benefits would include greater ballot language support, increased support and independence for handicapped people, less printing costs, and the ability to entirely prevent spoiled ballots.

-**Direct Recording Electronic (DRE)**

-**Verifiable Voter Paper Audit Trail (VVPAT)**

-### Criticisms
+Unfortunately the promises of electronic voting have fallen short several times.
+Security researchers have repeatedly demonstrated methods of attacking various e-voting machines to manipulate votes casted or the tallying process itself.
+As a result most states no longer offer e-voting without a **Verifiable Voter Paper Audit Trail (VVPAT)**.

+Proponents and vendors of electronic voting would claim that their systems are rigorously tested, but security experts argue otherwise.

 > Election law in most states requires that all voting systems—whether
 > electronic or not—be qualified by an authorized federally licensed laboratory